pantzinas/Full-Stack-Tour-Booking-App/README.md

 The backend API is documented using **Swagger UI**.

-Once the backend server is running, you can access the API documentation at: [Link Text](http://localhost:8080/swagger-ui.html)
+Once the backend server is running, you can access the API documentation at: [(http://localhost:8080/swagger-ui.html)]

 ---